“Recognizing the work we do has been a long time coming,” said Carl Williams, president of the CFT Council of Classified Employees.

 Nominations: The candidate must be named as a finalist in their local county competition.
 County offices of education identify their candidates through a selection process during February and March.
 Local unions are encouraged to reach out to their districts or county offices during the fall to offer individuals for nomination.

-Classified Employee of the Year – community colleges
+Classified Employee of the Year – California community colleges

 Sponsor: California Community Colleges Board of Governors